-The Fill Buckets button in the bottom left corner is designed to give you quick access to moving income to expense buckets.
+The Fill Buckets button in the top left corner is designed to give you quick access to moving income to expense buckets.

 Each time you add a deposit transaction in MoneyWell, you can fill your buckets with two clicks.